What is Goju Karate?

 Goju translates to “hard” (go) and “soft” (ju).
 Hard refers to closed-fisted, straight-line techniques using physical and external power.
 Soft refers to circular and evasive movements as well as internal power.
 Goju karate originates from Okinawa, an island off of Japan.
 Combining the hard and the soft makes Goju a very effective—and beautiful—fighting art.

-Classes at Brooklyn Goju are based on cooperation rather than competition.
-Classes are set up so students can learn and grow to their fullest, at their own pace.
+Classes at Brooklyn Goju are based on cooperation rather than competition, and are set up so students can learn and grow to their fullest, at their own pace.
 As such, we don’t wear belts or participate in tournaments; we set goals and evaluate our learning processes in other, very rigorous ways.

 While we have a training protocol that helps us stay focused and disciplined, we try not to compare ourselves to others.
 Each of us comes to our training with a unique body and experience with physical activity, and with our own approach to learning.
 We advise you to try to stay focused on yourself and your training, including your starting point and your own personal goals.
 Above all, have patience.